Appeals court grants changes to state's execution schedule

 People are also reading…

-Oklahoma leads the nation in executions per capita since 1976 despite suspending them from 2016 to 2021 after one lethal injection went awry and another was found to have been carried out with the wrong drug.
+Oklahoma leads the nation in executions per capita since 1976 despite having suspended them from 2016 to 2021 after one lethal injection went awry and another was found to have been carried out with a wrong drug.

 Under the new timetable, Oklahoma will carry out one execution about every two months through June 2024.